shreyakantha/SCT_WD_1/README.md

 ---
 ## 📄 Documentation

 The project is organized into separate files to maintain a clean, readable, and easy-to-maintain codebase.
-Each file has a specific responsibility:
+Each file has a specific responsibility :
 - `index.html` defines the structure and content of the landing page.
 - `style.css` manages the styling, responsive layout, animations, and visual appearance.
 - `script.js` handles the interactive functionality, including scroll-based navigation, active link highlighting, dynamic logo switching, and button interactions.
 - `logo.png` is displayed when the navigation bar changes after scrolling.
 - `logo-pink.png` is displayed by default before the page is scrolled.
+- `README.md` provides an overview, setup instructions, and project documentation.
+- `LICENSE` contains the licensing terms for the project.
 The code follows a clear structure with meaningful class names, organized sections, and modular JavaScript to improve readability and simplify future enhancements.

 ---
 ## 🤝 Contributing

 Contributions are always welcome!
-If you have a suggestion that would make this project better, please follow these steps:
+If you have a suggestion that would make this project better, please follow these steps :

-1. Fork the repository.
+1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Commit your changes: `git commit -m "Add some amazing feature"`
 4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a **Pull Request**.
+5. Open a **Pull Request**

 ---
 ## 🧩 FAQ

-**Why does the page need an internet connection?**
+**Q1.
+Why does the page need an internet connection?**

+Answer.
 The project loads `Tailwind CSS`, `Google Fonts`, and `Material Symbols` from CDNs, so an internet connection is required for the full styling and icons to load.

-**How do I change the theme colors?**
+**Q2.
+How do I change the theme colors?**

+Answer.
 The color palette is defined in the `tailwind.config` block inside `script.js`.
 Update the color values there (e.g., `primary`, `secondary`, `tertiary`) and the entire page will update automatically.

-**How does the navigation bar change on scroll?**
+**Q3.
+How does the navigation bar change on scroll?**

-`script.js` listens for the scroll event.
+Answer. `script.js` listens for the scroll event.
 When `window.scrollY` exceeds `50`, it adds the `.scrolled` class to the navigation bar, which applies a pink background, blur effect, and white text.

-**How do I add a new product card?**
+**Q4.
+How do I add a new product card?**

+Answer.
 Copy any existing product card in the "Our Best Sellers" section of `index.html`, update the image, name, description, and price, and it will automatically inherit the same styling and hover effects.

 ---
 ## 🙌 Acknowledgements